msdev87/Cilialyzer/download.md

     });
 }

-// Redirect to the download page after the user clicks the "Go to Download" button function redirectToDownload() {
+// Redirect to the download page after the user clicks the "Go to Download" button or after a delay function redirectToDownload() {
     window.location.href = "https://github.com/msdev87/Cilialyzer/releases/tag/Cilialyzer-v1.5.0-f1dc712";
 }